kusanominal/kaggle/README.md

-# kaggle
+# titanic
-repository for kaggle
+repository for titanic